lekr74/Dynasocks-Proxy/README.md

 1. Modify `cli.py` in `/usr/local/lib/python3.X/dist-packages/trevorproxy` to configure:
    - Username
    - Password
-   - Listening IP
+2. Modify `subnets_config.json` in the same directory to configure subnets to use

-2. Install service file in `/etc/systemd/system/` and edit to configure used subnets
+3. Install service file in `/etc/systemd/system/` and edit to configure used subnets

 ## Usage Examples